Electrolux Logo

 1919 – 1920

-The very first emblem of an electrical engineering company was handwritten lettering.
-The text was coherent; it was made in one stroke, without breaking the line – each letter was closely connected to both the previous and the next.
-Even though this is a handwritten font, there were no italics in it: all the characters were straight, without slant.
-In general, they were individual, threadlike.
-The background of the name was the usual white color.
+The very first emblem of the electrical company was a handwritten inscription.
+The text was cursive, executed in a single stroke, without line breaks; each letter was closely connected to the preceding and subsequent ones.
+Despite being a handwritten font, it wasn’t italicized: all characters were straight, without slant.
+Overall, they were individual and thread-like.
+The background of the name was plain white.

 1920 – 1922

-After the reorganization, the company undertook a redesign.
-It transitioned from handwritten text to printed text because the emblem was still only one inscription – the word “Electrolux.”
-It was typed in bold geometric sans serif characters.
-The symbols were in upper case, went exactly in one row, and were placed in a horizontal red rectangle.
+After reorganization, the company underwent a redesign.
+It shifted from handwritten text to print, as the emblem still consisted of only one inscription: the word “Electrolux.”
+It was typed in a bold geometric sans-serif font.
+The characters were in uppercase, lined up in a single row, and placed within a horizontal red rectangle.

 1922 – 1924

-In 1922, a return to the old logo design took place.
-The title was again written in handwritten script, but now italic – tilted to the right.
-Moreover, the letters were decorated with ornate elements – curved and elongated lines.
-For example, they appeared at “E”, “t”, “x”.
-This addition made the emblem unusually delicate and light.
-The inscription used lowercase letters and one uppercase (the first, according to grammar).
+In 1922, the old logo design was restored.
+The name was once again written in a handwritten font, but now italicized, slanted to the right.
+The letters were adorned with ornate elements, such as curved and elongated lines.
+For instance, they appeared on the letters “E,” “t,” and “x.”
+Such an addition made the emblem exceptionally delicate and light.
+The inscription used lowercase letters and one capital (the first, according to grammar).
 The word was colored yellow, the background blue.

 1924 – 1926

-This year the emblem received a graphic element for the first time.
+This year, the emblem received its first graphic element.
 It was a circle with three even stripes.
-It bore the name of the electrical engineering company, converted to upper case.
-The letters were thin, grotesque.
-The ring covered only a part of them, and the rest were placed to the left (“ele”) and the right of it (“lux”).
-It so happened that the counting of the circle’s diameter began at “c” and ended at “o.”
-The inscription was slightly raised at the edges, so it resembled a semi-arch in shape.
+It featured the electrical company’s name in uppercase.
+The letters were thin and grotesque.
+The ring covered only part of them, while the rest were placed to the left (“ele”) and right (“lux”) of it.
+This resulted in the circle’s diameter starting with “c” and ending with “o.”
+The inscription was slightly raised at the edges, resembling a semicircle.

 1926 – 1928